uchuugaka/Swuby/README.md

 # The Swuby (Swift + Ruby) Project
-### With Objective-C, we had a low-level language that behaved in many ways like Ruby, and now with Swift, we are even closer to the perfect blend of Ruby's flexibility and fast, reliable performance.
-However, what Swift is missing is a good set of APIs!
+#### Apple made a great language.
+But Apple has never been great at designing APIs.
+Let's shamelessly steal Ruby's!

-That's where Swuby comes in.
-By shamelessly copying all of Ruby's well thought-out APIs (or as many as possible), we can give Swift an impressive and versatile set of tools.
+By taking all of Ruby's well thought-out APIs (or as many as possible), we can give Swift an impressive and versatile set of tools.
 Note that this wasn't nearly as feasible with Objective-C. However, Swift introducted 3 key Ruby-esque things:
 * Operator overloading and custom operators
 * Concise first-class functions (closures)
 * Primitives as objects (Int, Bool, etc.)